Coverage of today's Cards and Reds game can be heard on Newstalk 97.3 WTIM beginning at 12:10pm.

 "It's hard to explain with Lance.
 I think some guys just have a knack of being

-in the right place when we've got a lot of offensive support," Cardinals
+in the right place when we've got a lot of offensive support," Cardinal

 manager Mike Matheny said of Lynn.